Karauli communal clashes: Curfew continues, SIT formed | Law-Order

 The violence has sparked a fresh war of words between the ruling Congress in the state and the BJP.

-Chief Minister Ashok Gehlot alleged that an environment of religious polarisation had been created in the country after the BJP-led NDA came to power at the Centre and blamed it for such incidents.
+Chief Minister Ashok Gehlot alleged that an environment of religious polarisation has been created in the country after the BJP-led NDA came to power at the Centre and blamed it for such incidents.

-"The atmosphere which has created in the country after the NDA government came to power, I believe that the prime minister himself should appeal to the countrymen that this polarization in the name of religion and caste is not justified and is not in the interest of the country," he said.
+“The atmosphere which has created in the country after the NDA government came to power, I believe that the prime minister himself should appeal to the countrymen that this polarisation in the name of religion and caste is not justified and is not in the interest of the country,” he told reporters in Barmer.

-On the other hand, BJP state president Satish Poonia, who has blamed the Congress' ''appeasement'' politics for the situation, formed a 10-member panel that will visit Karauli and talks to all sides.
+On the other hand, BJP state president Satish Poonia, who has blamed the Congress' ''appeasement'' politics for the situation, formed a 10-member panel that will visit Karauli and hold talks with all sides.

 Deputy Leader of Opposition Rajendra Rathore, BJP's national secretary Alka Singh Gurjar, state general secretary Madan Dilawar and chief spokesperson and MLA Ramlal Sharma are among the members of the committee, according to a party spokesperson.